-- How and why can the relationship marketing be used to attract new customers through social media?
+- How and why can relationship marketing be used to attract new customers through social media?

 Branding Dissertation Topics

-• An examination of the relationship between perceived risk and brand equity: A comparison of supermarket retailers in UK.
+- An examination of the relationship between perceived risk and brand equity: A comparison of supermarket retailers in the UK.

-• Do leading brands need to have the products which attract to a large number of customer segments?
+- Do leading brands need to have the products which attract a large number of customer segments?

-• Can brand image be transferred between sectors?
+- Can the brand image be transferred between sectors?
 The case of Virgin Cola in the UK.

-- How does unethical behaviour affect brand image?
+- How does unethical behaviour affect the brand image?
 The cases of Shell, Nike and Starbucks.

 Direct Marketing Dissertation Topics